diaspd/book-wise/README.md

 </br>

 ## 📄 Project
-💰 A project made in Nextjs to list books, search for them, rate them, create account and more.
+💰 A project made in to list books, search for them, rate them, create account and more.

 <br></br>